 How many moves does it take to swap over some red and blue frogs?
 Do you have a method?

-unlimited number of each type.
-How many different tetrahedra can
+Imagine you have an unlimited number of four types of triangle.
+How many different tetrahedra can you make?

 How could Penny, Tom and Matthew work out how many chocolates there are in different sized boxes?

 What size square corners should be cut from a square piece of paper to make a box with the largest possible volume?

 Imagine starting with one yellow cube and covering it all over with a single layer of red cubes, and then covering that cube with a layer of blue cubes.
 How many red and blue cubes would you need?

 How many different symmetrical shapes can you make by shading triangles or squares?

-What would be the smallest number of moves needed to move a Knight from a chess set from one corner to the opposite corner of a 99 by
+What would be the smallest number of moves needed to move a Knight from a chess set from one corner to the opposite corner of a 99 by 99 square board?

 Can you cross each of the seven bridges that join the north and south of the river to the two islands, once and once only, without retracing your steps?